edemagbenyo/colorbook/README.md

 ![GitHub forks](https://img.shields.io/github/forks/edemagbenyo/README-template.md?style=social)
 ![Twitter Follow](https://img.shields.io/twitter/url?style=social&url=https%3A%2F%2Ftwitter.com%2FedemAgbenyo)

-ColorBook is a playground for children.
+ColorBook is a playground for children based on the tutorial from [Javascript30.com](https://javascript30.com/).
 It allows children to select an image and color it with their preferred colors.

 ## Prerequisites